4ms/stm32mp2-baremetal/gpu/README.md

 # GPU example

 The STM32MP25x contains a VeriSilicon (Vivante) *GCNanoUltra31* 3D GPU, at address 0x48280000.
-This example brings it up from cold and talks to it at the register level, in stages that each prove one thing:
+This example brings it up in stages:

-1. **Power**: VDDGPU is an independent supply: the STPMIC25's buck3 on the EV1, and it is **off after boot**.
-(The TF-A BL2 device tree marks it `regulator-always-on`, but that only prevents *disabling* -- BL2 registers the PMIC regulators and never enables ones it doesn't use itself.)
-So the example first talks to the PMIC over I2C7 (PD15=SCL, PD14=SDA, address 0x33) and programs buck3 to 0.80 V + enabled.
-Then, like the other independent supplies, the PWR peripheral keeps the GPU domain electrically isolated until software verifies the supply with the voltage monitor and sets the "supply valid" bit (`PWR_CR12`).
+1. **Power**: VDDGPU is an independent supply: the STPMIC25's buck3 on the EV1 controls it.
+We have configured TF-A to turn this on, but just in case it will check and try to enable it via the PMIC (FIXME: PMIC configuration via I2C doesn't work!)
+   The example verifies the supply with the PWR voltage monitor and sets the "supply valid" bit (`PWR_CR12`) to remove the GPU domain's electrical isolation, like the other independent supplies.

-2. **Clock**: PLL3 is dedicated to the GPU -- no flexgen channel is involved.
-   We run it at 400 MHz, which is safe for the 0.80 V that the PMIC provides on VDDGPU (the 800/900 MHz datasheet speeds need 0.90 V).
-   `RCC_GPUCFGR` holds the GPU's clock-enable and reset bits.
+2. **Clock**: PLL3 is dedicated to the GPU.
+We run it at 400 MHz, which is safe for the 0.80 V that the PMIC provides on VDDGPU (the 800/900 MHz datasheet speeds need 0.90 V). `RCC_GPUCFGR` holds the GPU's clock-enable and reset bits.

-3. **RIF**: two sides to check whenever a peripheral "silently does nothing":
+3. **RIF**:
-   - *Slave side*: the GPU's register port is RIFSC peripheral 79.
-It resets non-secure, which still admits our secure (EL3) CPU accesses, so nothing needs configuring.
-The example prints the state.
+   - The GPU's register port is RIFSC peripheral 79.
+It resets non-secure, so we set it to secure because our buffers are in secure regions of DDR4 memory.
+We also setup RIMC to allow secure and priv transactions.
-   - *Master side*: the GPU issues its own AXI transactions to DDR, and those pass through the DDR firewall (RISAF4), which our TF-A configures to admit only **secure** CID0/CID1 masters.
-The GPU's master attributes (RIMC ATTR entry 9) reset to non-secure, so without help every command fetch and pixel write would be *silently dropped*.
-The example sets the master's MSEC/MPRIV bits.

 4. **Ping**: read the chip identity registers (model, revision, feature bits) and confirm the core reports idle.
 This is the "is anybody home?" test: